Betty Holberton

 Frances Elizabeth Holberton (March 7, 1917 – December 8, 2001) was an American computer scientist who was one of the six original programmers of the first general-purpose electronic digital computer, ENIAC (Electronic Numerical Integrator And Computer).
 The other five ENIAC programmers were Jean Bartik, Ruth Teitelbaum, Kathleen Antonelli, Marlyn Meltzer, and Frances Spence.

 Holberton invented breakpoints in computer debugging.

+Holberton was the first person to write a program to write a program ie use a computer to write a program.

 Early life and education

 Holberton was born Frances Elizabeth Snyder in Philadelphia, Pennsylvania in 1917.
 Her father was John Amos Snyder (1884–1963), her mother was Frances J. Morrow (1892–1981), and she was the third child in a family of eight children.

 Holberton studied journalism, because its curriculum let her travel far afield.
 Journalism was also one of the few fields open to women as a career in the 1940s.
 She stated that on her first day of classes at the University of Pennsylvania, her math professor asked her if she wouldn't be better off at home raising children.